anel-ibrahimovic/login-form/README.md

 Features:

-User Authentication: Verifies username and password against a JSON file (login.json).
+Verifies username and password against a JSON file (login.json).

 After 3 failed login attempts, the login is locked for 2 minutes.